(previously known as Hydriomena gypsomela) XANTHORHOINI, LARENTIINAE, GEOMETRIDAE, GEOMETROIDEA

-The adult moths of this species have dark brown wings with two broad pale zigzag bands across each forewing.
+The adult moths have dark brown wings with two variable broad pale zigzag bands across each forewing.
 The hindwings are paler with a vestigial pattern.
 The males and females are similar to each other.
 The resting posture of the moth has the wings flat, and the forewings covering the hindwings.
 The moths have a wingspan of about 2.5 cms.

 The species has been found in

 The name of this moth may be a junior synonym of Chrysolarentia argodesma Meyrick, 1891 which looks superficially very similar.

 Oswald B. Lower,

 Transactions of the Royal Society of South Australia,